facelessuser/Rummage/docs/src/markdown/usage.md

 ## Preferences

-The preference dialog (found at **File-->Preferences**) is where general application settings are available.
-The preference dialog organizes settings by tabs.
+The preference dialog is found in the menu at **File-->Preferences** and contains all of the global options that can be controlled for the editor.

 ### General